akikuno/DAJIN2/README.md

 ### Rare Mutation Detection with `--no-filter`

-By default, DAJIN2 filters out alleles with read counts below 0.5% (5 reads out of 100,000 downsampled reads) to reduce noise and improve accuracy.
+By default, DAJIN2 filters out alleles with read counts below 0.5% to reduce noise and improve accuracy.
 However, when analyzing rare mutations or somatic mosaicism where minor alleles may be present at very low frequencies, you can use the `--no-filter` option to disable this filtering.

 **When to use `--no-filter`:**
 - Detecting rare somatic mutations (< 0.5% frequency)